voxel51/fiftyone/docs/source/integrations/open_images.rst

 We've collaborated with the team behind the
-`Open Images Dataset <https://storage.googleapis.com/openimages/web/download.html>`_ to make it easy to dowload, visualize, and evaluate on the Open Images dataset natively in FiftyOne!
+`Open Images Dataset <https://storage.googleapis.com/openimages/web/download.html>`_ to make it easy to download, visualize, and evaluate on the Open Images dataset natively in FiftyOne!

 .. note::